samply/bridgehead-deployment/README.md

       cd bridgehead-deployment

 * The `docker-compose.yml` is as small as possible.
-Modify this file to enable proxy for instance, see below, and bring all up with:
+Modify this file to enable proxy for instance (see below) and bring all up with:

       docker-compose up -d